ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 - 10 IOPS per GB tier option.
 A new tier has been added to the Endurance type Block and File storage to support the most demanding workloads.
 - All flash-backed storage.
 Block and File storage provisioned with either Endurance or Performance at 2 IOPS per GB or higher with backed by all-flash storage.
 - Snapshot and Replication support with Block and File storage provisioned with Performance.
+- Hourly Billing option added for storage that is planned to be used for less than a full month.
 - Up to 48,000 IOPS for Block and File storage provisioned with Performance.
 - Create a new clone of your data with the [Block Storage Volume Duplication feature](how-to-create-duplicate-volume.html).